Building Strength and Mass with Negatives

 Negative training allows you to push past you body’s safety limit and move weight you would normally not be able to.
 This type of training is particularly effective if you’re plateauing and having trouble increasing weights in your workouts.

 There are 3 basic styles of negative training.
-Both are very effective, and can be used in conjunction with your current workout.
+All are very effective, and can be used in conjunction with your current workout.
 Let’s take a look at these 3 styles:

 1. Pure negative sets